 A confused mind always says “no.” In a divorce, there are times to say “no” but there are as many times to say “yes” or “here is another idea.”
-Clients find it difficult to say “yes” or to suggest ideas when uncertainty exists.
-The antidote to uncertainty is understanding.
+Clients find it difficult to say “yes” or to suggest ideas when they are uncertain.
 To feel more certain, ask questions, take notes, and read materials provided.
 Do the best that you can to understand the law and the issues in your case.
 And when you do not understand, ask questions.
-You will not always like what you learn, but you will feel more confident, more informed, when presented with decisions.
+You will not always like what you learn, but you will feel more confident and more informed when presented with decisions.
 Refuse to make a decision until you feel fully informed.
 Think about when you decided to go to college or get your first job.
 You researched your options and made a decision.
 Once decided, you were filled with excitement about what is to come.
 Creating life after divorce can be just like this, a new chapter.

 Studies show that individuals are much more satisfied with an outcome if they participate in the creation of the outcome.
 Exercising the freedom to make and affect decisions, especially decisions that affect our lives, is a core human need.
-I have seen clients unhappy, frustrated, and resentful about an outcome that objectively (per legal norms) is good because they viewed themselves as powerless, subjected to the decisions of their spouse or “the law”.
+I have seen clients unhappy, frustrated, and resentful about outcomes that objectively (per legal norms) are good because they viewed themselves as powerless, subjected to the decision of their spouse or “the law.”
 You always have a choice.
-Resist the temptation to adapt a passive role in your divorce and allowing your lawyer or your spouse make all of the recommendations and decisions.
+Resist the temptation to adapt a passive role in your divorce and allowing your lawyer or your spouse to make all of the recommendations and decisions.
 Find your voice and participate.
 When you participate in decision-making about your future, you are investing in your future, creating hope for your future.
-You will feel more powerful, more in control of your life, and more confident going forward if you participate in your divorce.
+You will feel more powerful, more in control of your life and more confident going forward if you participate in your divorce.

-I have a client who wants to be right—all the time, at all costs.
-He views the divorce as a competition, like a tennis match, and he wants to win.
-The direct result of this is his spouse is defensive and will not listen even when my client is offering a reasonable, beneficial solution.
+I have a client who wants to be right all the time, at all costs.
+He views the divorce as a competition and he wants to win.
+The direct result of this is his spouse is defensive and will not listen to him even when my client is offering a reasonable, beneficial solution.
 Someone focused on “winning” loses the ability to persuade and loses sight of what is most important.
-Quit competing, and instead, imagine that you and your spouse are working toward the same finish line–you probably share similar goals and concerns, and probably a variety of ways exist to address those goals and concerns.
-When the competition stops, defensiveness stops.
-When defensiveness stops, communication and problem-solving begin.
+Quit competing and instead imagine that you and your spouse are walking toward the same finish line–you probably share similar goals and concerns and there are a variety of ways to address those goals and concerns.
+When the competition stops, defensiveness stops, communication and problem-solving can begin.
 Problem-solving with and not against your soon-to-be-former spouse builds confidence and allows the future to be reimagined.

 My clients have taught me that almost everyone has the capacity to move forward with confidence if they choose to do so.
 Not everyone moved forward beautifully—sometimes forward progress was slow, or ungraceful, or bumpy.
 Sometimes they needed extra help and support from their lawyer, their therapist, their church, their friends, and their family.
 But they moved forward because they chose to focus on the future rather than the past.
-They talked about where they wanted to go instead of talking about the past.
+The talked about where they wanted to go instead of talking about where they had been.
 They stopped arguing about past grievances and talked about what they wanted to have happen in the future.
 You too can face your future with confidence if you choose and are willing to do the needed work.